halaxa / json-machine

 TL;DR

-<?php use \JsonMachine\Items; // this often causes Allowed Memory Size Exhausted - $users = json_decode(file_get_contents('500MB-users.json')); // this usually takes few kB of memory no matter the file size + $users = Items::fromFile('500MB-users.json'); foreach ($users as $id => $user) { // just process $user as usual var_dump($user->name); }
+<?php use \JsonMachine\Items; // this often causes Allowed Memory Size Exhausted, // because it loads all the items in the JSON into memory - $users = json_decode(file_get_contents('500MB-users.json')); // this has very small memory footprint no matter the file size // because it loads items into memory one by one + $users = Items::fromFile('500MB-users.json'); foreach ($users as $id => $user) { // just process $user as usual var_dump($user->name); }

 Random access like $users[42]